 I used a signal nulling method for most of the distortion measurements of my amplifier designs.
-This was the subject of my MSc dissertation in 1978, and I have sometimes been asked for more details, so here is the full original version in a choice of two formats:
+This was the subject of my MSc dissertation in 1978, and I have sometimes been asked for more details, so here is the full original version:

 For the latest MJR7 amplifier tests I used a very simple circuit, which only works for inverting amplifiers.
 This is really just a copy of a circuit by Peter Baxandall published in Wireless World, Nov.1977, p65.